hackerbaylabs/marketing/README.md

 Here's how we work:

-Demos every week: We demo the work we've done at the end of every week.
+- **Demos every week:** We demo the work we've done at the end of every week.
 If you're not satisfied with the demo.
 We waive the invoice off.
-Talk directly to engineers: You talk directly to someone who is actually working on your project.
+- **Talk directly to engineers:** You talk directly to someone who is actually working on your project.
 No project manager.
 No middle man.
 No fuss.
-Part time or Full time: We engage with you part time or full-time.
+- **Part time or Full time:** We engage with you part time or full-time.
 Any number of hours a week is completely fine by us.
-Any technology: We work with any technology and on any stack.
+- **Any technology:** We work with any technology and on any stack.
 From Web to Mobile, JavaScript to Go and more.
-Updates every day: We'll have a call with you and update you every day on Slack or Skype on work we've done.
+- **Updates every day:** We'll have a call with you and update you every day on Slack or Skype on work we've done.
-Our team is yours: Hire anyone in our team.
+- **Our team is yours:** Hire anyone in our team.
 From app developers, to UI/UX designers, and even DevOps.
 We're all yours.
-Transparency in work: Every minute of work we do is recorded and snapshotted for you to look at.
+- **Transparency in work:** Every minute of work we do is recorded and snapshotted for you to look at.
 We believe in 100% transparency.
-Beautiful apps.
-Guaranteed.
-We'll make your app and services amazing, beautiful, simple, and easy to use.
+- **Beautiful apps.
+Guaranteed:** We'll make your app and services amazing, beautiful, simple, and easy to use.

 ## Target Market